Algebraic elliptic cohomology theory and flops, I

+\begin{theorem}[Theorem~\ref{thm: ellip_exact_intro}] The Krichever elliptic formal group law $(\Ell[1/2],F_{Kr})$ is Landweber exact.
+Therefore, for $k$ a field of exponential characteristic $p$, the oriented cohomology theory $\Ell[1/2p]^*:=\MGL^*\otimes_{\Laz}\Ell[1/2p]^*$ on $\Sm_k$ is represented by a motivic oriented cohomology theory $\sEll[1/2p]$ on $\Sm_k$. \end{theorem} The second statement follows from the first by Theorem~\ref{thm: Landweber}.
+The Landweber exactness of $(\Ell[1/2],F_{Kr})$ can be proved following the proof of the Landweber exactness of the TMF formal group law.
+As a sketch, we mention that the injectivity of $v_i$ for $i>0$ is related to the height of the formal group law of these curves and that the only possible height of these curves are 1, 2, or infinity.
+The generic members in our family all have height one, which shows that multiplication by $v_1$ is injective.
 Finally, we claim that $v_2$ in $R_l[\Delta^{-1}]/(v_1)$ is a unit.
 This claim implies that multiplication by $v_2$ is injective and that $R_l[\Delta^{-1}]/(v_1,v_2)=0$, which implies the required injectivity for $n\geq 3$.
-To verify the claim, assume otherwise, then $v_2$ is contained in a maximal ideal $m \in R_l[\Delta^{-1}]/(v_1)$.
+To verify the claim, assume otherwise, then $v_2$ is contained in a maximal ideal $\mathfrak{m} \subset R_l[\Delta^{-1}]/(v_1)$.
 Therefore, the fiber of the family of curves over this closed point has associated formal group law with height greater than $2$.
-This contradicts with the fact that the height of the formal group law of elliptic curves over a field of characteristic $l > 0$ can only be 1 or 2. \end{proof} \begin{remark} The Landweber exactness condition for the prime $l=2$ fails, since $v_1$ vanishes in $\Ell/(2)$.
-To see this, one can easily calculate the $j$-invariant of the family of elliptic curves $E_{\Ell}\otimes_{\Ell}\Ell/(2)$ over $\Ell/(2)$ to see that the $j$-invariant is a constant.
-Passing to the separable closure, one finds that the curve $y^2+y=x^3$, which is supersingular, is a member in the family, and hence every member in this family is supersingular. \end{remark}
+This contradicts with the fact that the height of the formal group law of elliptic curves over a field of characteristic $l > 0$ can only be 1 or 2.

-\begin{remark} Inverting $\Delta$ is an overkill, as the locus $\Delta=0$ contains not only the curves with infinite height formal group law, but also certain curves whose formal group law has height 1.
-This can be fixed using the modern approach \cite{Hop_ICM}.
-Taking the $j$-invariant for the family $E_R\otimes_R R[1/2]$ we obtain a morphism of $\Spec \ZZ[1/2][a_1,a_2,a_3,a_4]$ to the coarse moduli space of elliptic curves and thereby obtain a stack with coarse moduli space $\Spec \ZZ[1/2][a_1,a_2,a_3,a_4]$.
-Let $Kr$ be the open substack obtained by removing the locus consisting of curves with infinite height formal group laws.
-This stack $Kr$ is flat over the stack of formal group laws, by the same argument as in the proof of Theorem \ref{thm: ellip_exact}.
-Therefore, any flat morphism of stacks from a commutative ring $R$ to $Kr$ defines a motivic oriented Krichever elliptic cohomology theory. \end{remark}